web-platform-tests/wpt/docs/writing-tests/reftests.md

 characterised by two parameters, both of which must be specified:

  * A maximum difference in the per-channel color value for any pixel.
- * A number of total pixels that may be different.
+ * A number of pixels that are different.

 The maximum difference in the per pixel color value is formally defined as follows: let <code>T<sub>x,y,c</sub></code> be the value of